cc-cdv-lu/FireFinger/README.md

     - New icon featuring CDV logo
     - A predefined set of chapters will now be copied to the userdata folder upon first launch
     - The end of a text is now marked with a checkmark ✓
+    - Added support for MacOS
+    - Repolished the whole layout
+    - Added info/contact box to settings
 - Fixes:
     - Increased upper and lower zoom bounds
     - Fixed issue where footer and header would get distorted at very high/low zooms